tijlleenders/ZinZen-scheduler/documentation/functional/Algorithm-Overview.md

 ### 3) If no Steps with flexibility 1, schedule the Step with the largest flexibility
 Schedule it at a timeslot that has no conflict with other unscheduled Steps.
 If not possible choose the timeslot with the least conflicts.
+Only schedule if the chosen Slot respects the Budgets registered on the Step.

 ### 4) Update Timeline of other Steps where needed
-Remove the scheduled Slot(s) from the Timeline of any Steps that still had the Slot(s) (or part of it) as 'available'.
+Remove the scheduled Slot(s) from the Timeline of any Steps that still has (part of) the Slot.

 ### 5) Update Budgets and Budget Steps

-Decrease Budget if the Goal corresponding to the Step has one, and remove any minimum Budget Steps for corresponding period and duration.
+Decrease Budget(s) - if the Step has any.
+These Budgets also generated a set of minimum and optional Steps.
+These Steps need to be removed accordingly to avoid scheduling 'double'.

 ### 6) Repeat 1-5 until fully scheduled or impossible

-### 7) See if each maximum Budget is reached
-If not: generate filler Steps for that Goal Budget time period and schedule them, repeating 1-5 for the newly generated Steps.
-Any of these Steps that are impossible to place can be discarded - as these are optional to 'top up' - the minimum Budgets have already been satisfied.

 ### Why this algorithm?